Calgary: 1990s to present

 City Council adopted the Greater Downtown Plan in 2021, which committed funding for office-to-residential conversion programs, since responsible for over 2,600 market and non-market housing units.
-However, struggles to secure adequate funding for infrastructure and amenity maintenance continue, underscored in 2024, after Calgary's largest water feeder main ruptured.
-The "catastrophic" pipe failure prompted a state of emergency declaration, and advanced water conservation restrictions over the summer.
+However, struggles to secure adequate funding for infrastructure and amenity maintenance continued, underscored in 2024, when Calgary's largest water feeder main, the Bearspaw South feeder main, ruptured.
+The catastrophic pipe failure prompted a state of emergency and advanced water use restrictions over the summer.
+The Bearspaw South feeder main catastrophically ruptured again in December 2025, resulting in a state of emergency and voluntary water conservation recommended, with mandatory water restrictions for outdoor use.

-Despite economic turbulence, Calgary remains one of Canada's fastest-growing municipalities, ranking first among only three cities to grow by over 100,000 people between 2011 and 2016.
+Despite economic turbulence, Calgary remained one of Canada's fastest-growing municipalities, ranking first among only three cities to grow by over 100,000 people between 2011 and 2016.
 During this time, Calgary grew by 142,387 people, followed by Edmonton at 120,345 people and Toronto at 116,511 people.
-While metro Calgary's 6.4% growth between 2016 and 2021 outpaced Canada's growth, this period of growth represents nearly half the 5-year growth rate typical since 1990.
+While metro Calgary's 6.4% growth between 2016 and 2021 outpaced Canada's growth, this period of growth represented nearly half the five-year growth rate typical since 1990.

-Since 2021, Calgary has experienced two individual years nearing 6% growth each, growing the metro population approximately 300,000 people in under 4 years, to an estimated 1.8 million.
-This population boom is attributed to nationwide trends compounded with the city's relatively affordable home and rental prices, which attracted inter-provincial migration primarily from British Columbia and Ontario, whose major urban centres struggle with persistent, worsening housing affordability.
+Since 2021, Calgary has experienced two individual years nearing 6% growth each, growing the metro population approximately 300,000 people in under four years, to an estimated 1.8 million in 2025.
+This population boom was attributed to nationwide trends compounded with the city's relatively affordable home and rental prices, which attracted inter-provincial migration primarily from British Columbia and Ontario, whose major urban centres struggle with persistent, worsening housing affordability.
 Calgary experienced corresponding sharp increases in housing costs, inducing the creation of a municipal Housing Strategy in 2023.
-As of 2025, Calgary leads Canadian municipalities in number of housing starts, after 4 consecutive years of record-breaking development growth, driven primarily by apartment dwellings.
+As of 2025, Calgary led Canadian municipalities in number of housing starts, after four consecutive years of record-breaking development growth, driven primarily by apartment dwellings.